PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 TensorFlow-import-blocked tests passed, and targeted static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That parent is now implemented in `passes/very_late_gather_constant_normalization_orchestration.py` with a frozen ModelIR/layout/diagnostics context and four flattened stable owner IDs.
+Every build creates one fresh pass-state scope, constructs the outer gather and fixed-policy normalization invocations, and composes the existing constant- fold/cast builder with the same scope.
+This preserves one source for the middle pair's contracts and one graph-index build across all four owners.
+The historical helper remains a zero-argument delegate with the same sole terminal call and outer boundaries.
+Its former constant-fold/cast helper call becomes explicit builder composition, leaving that helper's one late-layout caller unchanged.
+Multiplicity-aware architecture accounting now records both middle- pair executions.
+The 265-test focused/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, fixed normalization policy, runtime order, terminal boundary, scope-sharing behavior, or TensorFlow isolation changed.
+PR
+#952 remains closed, and no pull request was created, reopened, or updated.